 Indiana Defense of Criminal Prostitution Charges

 Indiana attempts to criminalize prostitution on multiple fronts – it imposes penalties for those accused of selling, buying, and promoting prostitution.
 The state aggressively prosecutes allegations regarding all three aspects of prostitution.
 A charge under any of these related laws can carry serious, life-altering consequences.
-If you find yourself charged with any of these offenses in Indianapolis or anywhere in the Central Indiana area, you should seek the assistance of a seasoned criminal defense counsel, such as Chris Eskew of Eskew Law, as soon as possible.
+If you find yourself charged with any of these offenses in Indianapolis or anywhere in the Central Indiana area, you should seek the assistance of a seasoned criminal defense counsel, such as Chris Eskew of Eskew Law, LLC, as soon as possible.
 Having an aggressive defense attorney at your side at the beginning of your case may help you reach a more favorable outcome later on.